holdenlee/philosophocle/posts/how-i-became-a-creativist-ii.md

 Over the next week, during the Creativist Initiation, I went through three phases.

 1.  **Fear**: I expected the other students to point, laugh, and say, "Trevisia, have you gone nut-so?" or "What is the meaning of that song-and-jig?" or "Trevisia, may I take you to the Center for Physical and Mental Wellbeing?"
 I expected the gardener to rush over and tell me to vacate my bench because I was spoiling the peaceful environs.
-I so dreaded Peapoudolis's beep, and even considered burying him at the bottom of my bookbag.
+I so dreaded Peapocky's beep, and even considered burying him at the bottom of my bookbag.
 I didn't do so, only because I feared even more being rejected by the Creativists.

 2.  **Peace**: After two days of no one telling me I had gone nut-so, my fears evaporated like dewdrops.
 The beeps became a law of nature.
 When I heard them, I didn't panic, but slowly picked up the fallen slip of paper.
 My mind, rather than acting like a flock of pigeons who had just landed on a live electrical wire, reacted like a flock of pigeons conducting an aerodynamic show.